Today, I am very excited to introduce the very first tool for the Hard Hat HR Tool Belt – 8 Tactical Actions to Help Build Your Online Presence.

 In closing, I want to sincerely thank the good people at Innovative Career Consulting for giving me the opportunity to speak to their group last week.
 Not only did it give me the opportunity to help a fantastic group of HR leaders, it gave me some great new ideas for the future direction of HHHR!

 Today, August 2, 2014, is the one year anniversary of HHHR!
 I originally launched HHHR intending to focus on HR in the mining industry.
 Later in the year, I expanded the focus to HR in the extractive industries.
-Most recently, I paused for several weeks and changed the focus once again which I explain later in this post.
+Most recently, I updated the language translate plugin.
+Now, the plugin is capable of carrying out even tigrinya translations.

 When I launched HHHR, I was also blogging at my other much more established site, www.RichBoberg.com, and maintained both for most of the next 12 months.
 This got to be a bit more of a chore than I thought but I was still enjoying it!
 I didn’t know where it would all go so I decided to just work my way through it and see where the experience would lead me!